teamworkfission/timebuddyv1/JOB_POSTING_IMPLEMENTATION.md

 "Employers can manage their job posts" - Full CRUD for job owners "Everyone can view published job posts" - Public read access to published jobs

--- job_applications policies
+-- employee_job_application policies
-"Employers can view applications to their jobs" - See applicants for owned jobs "Applicants can manage their own applications" - CRUD for own applications
+"Employers can view applications to their jobs" - See applicants for owned jobs "Employees can manage their own applications" - CRUD for own applications
 ```

 #### **Database Indexes**